simonemberton/Introduction_to_Creative_Coding/Week_18/README.md

 ## AI and Machine Learning pt 2

-This week we will continue our focus on machine vision and object recognition and implement Machine Learning with P5 using the ml5.js library.
+This week we will continue our focus on machine vision and Machine Learning with P5 using the ml5.js library.
 https://ml5js.org/

-This week we are going to focus on using machine learning to detect our hands and fingers and then we are going to code our sketch so that we can draw on the canvas moving our finger.
+We are going to use machine learning to detect our hands and fingers and then we are going to code our sketch so that we can draw on the canvas moving our finger.

 ml5.js Already has a pretrained machine learning model to recognise hands called handpose.
 https://docs.ml5js.org/#/reference/handpose

 This workshop is a variation of The Coding Train video:
-Hand Pose Detection with ml5.js
+Hand Pose Detection with ml5.js (highly reccomended)
 https://thecodingtrain.com/tracks/ml5js-beginners-guide/ml5/hand-pose